ibm-cloud-docs/log-analysis/exclude_logs_from_agent.md

    ```
    {: pre}

-   When the download of the configuration files is finished, a command is displayed that you can use to set the path to the local Kubernetes configuration file as an environment variable.
-Copy and paste the command that is displayed in your terminal to set the `KUBECONFIG` environment variable.
+   Where `<cluster_name_or_ID>` is the name or the ID of the cluster.

 5. Generate the configuration file of the agent by running the following command:

     ```
-    kubectl get daemonset logdna-agent -o=yaml > prod-logdna-agent-ds.yaml
+    kubectl get daemonset logdna-agent -o=yaml > prod-logdna-agent-ds.yaml -n ibm-observe
     ```
     {: codeblock}

 6. Make changes.
-Add the section **LOGDNA_EXCLUDE**, and exclude all cluster logs.
-Add the following section to the yaml file:
+Add the section **LOGDNA_EXCLUDE** to the yaml file:

+    To exclude all cluster logs, enter:

     ```
     - name: LOGDNA_EXCLUDE